TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Specifications and Constraints
 - The central computer shall be securely mounted within the chassis to ensure both physical protection and optimal performance.
+- The central computer shall have dimensions no greater than 6 x 6 x 6 inches, ensuring easy integration into a compact and appropriately sized chassis for streamlined deployment.
 - The central computer shall receive power through a dedicated power supply designed to meet the system’s operational requirements.
 - The central computer shall draw no more than 16 W of power.
 - To accommodate current and future operational needs, the central computer shall be equipped with no fewer than 20 General Purpose Input/Output (GPIO) pins, allowing for seamless interfacing with various components and enabling future expansions or upgrades.